 Take a luxury Galapagos cruise and discover what inspired Darwin: watch sea lions play, birds dance and giant tortoises trudge along completely unafraid of humans.
 Wander through fragrant forests, on colourful sands and dive the crystal-clear waters that are a veritable snorkeler’s paradise.

-This stunning 6* seven-night cruise of the Galapagos includes 3 nights in a 4-star hotel pre-cruise in Quito, Ecuador.
+This stunning 6* seven-night cruise of the Galapagos includes 2 nights in a 4-star hotel pre-cruise in Quito, Ecuador and 1-night post cruise.

 Also available – Galapagos North & Central Isles